 Books live somewhere between a self and a thing.

-WILDLIFE was conceived during an artist residency and interdisciplinary research fellowship at The MacDowell Colony.
+WILDLIFE was conceived during an artist residency and interdisciplinary research fellowship at MacDowell.

 This book project comes about at the place where decades of art making ends and a new space opens.
 I’ve drawn from long experience and profound practice in varied modalities of creating work to write this world.

-The primary force and story that I’d been deconstructing and rendering within my visual and performative work needed to be rewritten and restored and released.
-Erasure, destruction, invisibility, shape shifting, implosion, mutiny, hyper resilience, acute listening, precision, killing, multiplicity, endurance.
+The primary force and story that I’d been deconstructing and rendering within my visual and performative work needed to be rewritten, restored and released.
+Erasure, destruction, invisibility, shape shifting, implosion, mutiny, hyper resilience, acute listening, precision, murder, multiplicity, endurance.

 The reconstruction of this story is multi-versed.
 Time is fluid, structure and form transmute and shift.
 Disparate elements collide and align to produce their own language of space and place, of heartbreak, of flight.
 I built this book so its world and those within it would not go unsung.
 I built it as an architecture for getting free, for the house that raised me.

 I built it as proof and as a monument for you and your story.